djoos-cookbooks/newrelic/README.md

 ### `newrelic_agent_nodejs`
-This cookbook includes an LWRP for installing the newrelic python agent
+This cookbook includes an LWRP for installing the newrelic nodejs agent

-The `newrelic_agent_python` resource will handle the requirements to install python application monitoring.
+The `newrelic_agent_nodejs` resource will handle the requirements to install nodejs application monitoring.

 #### Actions

-- :install -  will setup the New Relic repository, install package and update newrelic python config with license key.
+- :install -  will setup the New Relic repository, install npm package and update newrelic nodejs config with license key.
 - :remove -  Uninstall the New Relic package

 #### Attribute parameters